WasmEdge/docs/docs/embed/go/reference/latest.md

    go mod init wasmedge_test
    ```

-   Then assume that the WASM file [`fibonacci.wasm`](https://raw.githubusercontent.com/WasmEdge/WasmEdge/master/examples/wasm/fibonacci.wasm) is copied into the current directory, and create and edit a Go file `main.go`:
+   Then assume that the WASM file `fibonacci.wasm` from the text format [fibonacci.wat](https://raw.githubusercontent.com/WasmEdge/WasmEdge/master/examples/wasm/fibonacci.wat) is copied into the current directory, and create and edit a Go file `main.go`:

    ```go
    package main